Günter Luther: World War II

 After taking his Abitur, Luther joined the Kriegsmarine as an officer candidate in December 1939.
 He completed his nautical training on the training ship Gorch Fock and the battleship Schleswig-Holstein, and his military schooling at Naval Academy Mürwik and the naval artillery school in Kiel.
 His training also included half a year on the frontline on the minesweeper M-1 in Norwegian waters.
 He planned to train as a naval aviator.

 Luther volunteered to be a forward observer.
-To complete this training he had to exchange his Kriegesmarine uniform for that of the Luftwaffe.
+To complete this training he had to exchange his Kriegsmarine uniform for that of the Luftwaffe.
 Luther was commissioned as a lieutenant (Leutnant) on 1 April 1942.
 He served as a pilot in the Coastal Aviation Squadrons 1/906 and 1/706.
 He flew 160 missions over the North Sea and Arctic Ocean.
 In May 1944, he was shot down with his aircraft over the sea.

 By then a first lieutenant (Oberleutnant), he volunteered to join the Luftwaffe's parachute troops, the Fallschirmjäger.
 As company commander in the 9th Fallschirmjäger Regiment (part of the 3rd Parachute Division), he fought in the Ardennes Offensive, in the Ruhr Pocket, and at the battle of Hürtgenwald.
 Luther became an American prisoner on 28 April 1945, and was freed in December 1945.